IntelligenceSquared recently hosted a debate on the Common Core which featured two Ed Next editors – Rick Hess and Mike Petrilli – on opposite sides.

-Fordham will host a conversation with Elizabeth Green, author of Building a Better Teacher, on Tuesday, Sept.
-2 at 4 p.m.
+Fordham hosted a conversation with Elizabeth Green, author of Building a Better Teacher, on Tuesday, Sept.
+2.

 On Wednesday, Sept.
 3 at noon, AEI will host a launch event for “Education and Opportunity,” a new book by Mike McShane.